aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-text-manipulation/generate-document-from-template/_index.md

 This ensures that each placeholder in the document is replaced with the relevant data.

-## Step 4: Save the Generated Document
+## Step 4: save the generated document
 After replacing the template words, we save the modified document with a new name (e.g., *JobOffer_out.one*) to the specified directory.

 ```java